TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 `kaggle kernels output` download.

-**`extra_args` is where jinja variables go.** The example configs interpolate `{{ vocabprefix }}`, `{{ vocabsize }}` and friends; `train_lm` forwards unknown CLI flags into the jinja context.
+**`extra_args` is where jinja variables go.** The example configs interpolate `{{ vocabprefix }}`, `{{ vocabsize }}` and friends; the trainers forward unknown CLI flags into the jinja context.
 An undefined jinja variable renders as an empty string instead of failing, so a forgotten one usually surfaces as a path with a hole in it rather than an error.

-**Installing replaces the image's TensorFlow** and takes a while.
-The notebook bootstraps `uv` and runs `uv pip install --system`, which resolves the same dependencies as pip but much faster — and `pyproject.toml` pins `tensorflow~=2.19.0`, so a differing image version gets replaced.
+**Installing replaces the image's TensorFlow** and takes a while. `run.sh` bootstraps `uv` and runs `uv pip install --system`, which resolves the same dependencies as pip but much faster — and `pyproject.toml` pins `tensorflow~=2.19.0`, so a differing image version gets replaced.

 **The accelerator picks the extra.** An `Nvidia*` ID installs `-e .[cuda]`, which is what pulls `tensorflow[and-cuda]` and the twelve nvidia wheels; a `Tpu*` ID runs `scripts/install_tpu.sh` instead.
-Plain `tensorflow` on a GPU box runs fine, sees no device, and trains on the CPU — so the notebook checks `tf.config.list_physical_devices("GPU")` right after installing and stops there if `device_type` is `gpu` and nothing showed up.
+Plain `tensorflow` on a GPU box runs fine, sees no device, and trains on the CPU — so `run.sh` checks `tf.config.list_physical_devices("GPU")` right after installing and stops there if `device_type` is `gpu` and nothing showed up.

 Terraform builds the target as `.[cuda]` rather than passing `--extra cuda`: uv rejects `--extra`